-Design Accessways must: ✓ Standard met standard 1 - Accessways • Be at least 3 metres wide.
-Accessways are a minimum of 3.3m in width Have an internal radius of at least 4 metres at changes of direction or intersection or be at least 4.2 metres wide.
-Standard met Internal directions of change are met Allow vehicles parked in the last space of a dead-end accessway in public car parks to exit in a forward direction with one manoeuvre.
-NA - no dead end accessways Provide at least 2.1 metres headroom beneath overhead ✓ Standard met obstructions, calculated for a vehicle with a wheel base of 2.8 metres.
-No overhead obstructions beneath 2.1 metres • If the accessway serves four or more car spaces or ✓ Standard met connects to a road in a Road Zone, the accessway must be designed to that cars can exit the site in a forward direction.
-Cars can exit in a forwarded direction Provide a passing area at the entrance at least 5 metres ✓ Standard met wide and 7 metres long if the accessway serves ten or more car parking spaces and is either more than 50 metres long or connects to a road in Road Zone.
-This standard has been assessed to the standard of Transport Department.
+Design Accessways must: ✓ Standard met standard 1 - Accessways Be at least 3 metres wide.
+Accessways are a minimum of 3.3m in width • Have an internal radius of at least 4 metres at changes of dispersion or internal and the at least 4.2 metres wilds. ✓ Standard met direction of intersection of be at least 4.2 metres wide.
+Internal directions of change are met Allow vehicles parked in the last space of a dead-end accessway in public car parks to exit in a forward direction with one manoeuvre.
+NA - no dead end accessways Provide at least 2.1 metres headroom beneath overhead obstructions, calculated for a vehicle with a wheel base of 2.8 metres. ✓ Standard met No overhead obstructions beneath 2.1 metres • If the accessway serves four or more car spaces or connects to a road in a Road Zone, the accessway must be designed to that cars can exit the site in a forward direction.
+Standard met Cars can exit in a forwarded direction Provide a passing area at the entrance at least 5 metres wide and 7 metres long if the accessway serves ten or more car parking spaces and is either more than 50 metres long or connects to a road in Road Zone.
+Standard met This standard has been assessed to the standard of Transport Department.
 While there is no passing at the beginning of the accessway, due to the width being 3.3m, a 1.2m pedestrian path has been provided to allow for safety passive for both cars and pedestrians.
-Have a corner splay or area at least 50 percent clear of ✓ Standard met visual obstructions extending at least 2 metres along the frontage road from the edge of an exit lane and 2.5 metres Splay areas are to standard along the exit lane from the frontage, to provide a clear view of pedestrians on the footpath of the frontage road.
-The proof of visual obstructions may include an adjacant area deal of years obstitutions may include an adjacent entry or exit lane where more than one lane is provided, or adjacent indiscaped areas, provided the landscaping in those areas is less than 900mm in height.
+Have a corner splay or area at least 50 percent clear of visual obstructions extending at least 2 metres along the frontage road from the edge of an exit lane and 2.5 metres along the exit lane from the frontage, to provide a clear view of pedestrians on the footpath of the frontage road.
+The area clear of visual obstructions may include an adjacent entry or exit lane where more than one lane is provided, or adjacent landscaped areas, provided the landscaping in those areas is less than 900mm in height. ✓ Standard met Splay areas are to standard